Updated May 24th, 2022

 - solve problems.

-The data collected helps resource managers and professional scientists answer scientific questions and solve important problems.
+The information collected from experiments, datasets, or results helps resource managers and professional scientists answer specific scientific questions and solve vital issues.
 These managers and scientists typically decide which topics (scientific or otherwise) are vital, how to collect data, which tools to use, and how to use the results.
 The public is enabled, invited, and encouraged to participate.

 Who Can Be a Citizen Scientist?

 Anyone can be a citizen scientist, regardless of age, gender, geographic location, or background.
 All you need is curiosity, a sense of wonder, and a desire to help.
 Volunteers have diverse levels of expertise, from kids in their garden at home to amateur astronomers with more sophisticated equipment.
 Citizen Science requires collaboration between scientists and researchers with the general public.

 Citizen Science projects may include anything from wildlife monitoring programs to online databases and visualization to sharing technologies and other community efforts.
 Below is a list of some location-specific projects, as well as worldwide ones: